simonecorsi/awesome/README.md

 *   [simonecorsi/awesome](https://github.com/simonecorsi/awesome) - 😎 Automatically generated list of ordered projects I've starred over the years!
 You can do your own using my action linked below!

 *   [BlackFan/client-side-prototype-pollution](https://github.com/BlackFan/client-side-prototype-pollution) - Prototype Pollution and useful Script Gadgets

-*   [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A compiled checklist of 300+ tips for protecting digital security and privacy in 2023

 *   [veeral-patel/how-to-secure-anything](https://github.com/veeral-patel/how-to-secure-anything) - How to systematically secure anything: a repository about security engineering